Moshiur-15/nextra-blog-client/README.md

 ## Contact

-For any inquiries or feedback, feel free to reach out at [masiurislam28@gmail.com].
+For any inquiries or feedback, feel free to reach out a[masiurislam28@gmail.com].